ibm-cloud-docs/virtual-servers/vsi_troubleshooting_unable_to_view_password.md

 To attempt to resolve the issue, try the following troubleshooting tasks:
 {: tsResolve}

-* Update the firewall to allow the IBM Cloud service IP ranges as described in the firewall [documentation](/docs/vsrx?topic=hardware-firewall-shared-ibm-cloud-ip-ranges){: external}.
+* Update the firewall to allow the IBM Cloud service IP ranges as described in the firewall [documentation](/docs/vsrx?topic=vsrx-ibm-cloud-ip-ranges).
 These ranges allow for provisioning, monitoring, and management.
 Restart the server so the provisioning network to populate the password in the portal.
 * Bypass the VLAN of the server from the firewall.
-Then, restart the server to allow provisioning network to populate the password in the portal and then route the VLAN back in the firewall.
+Then, restart the server to allow the provisioning network to populate the password in the portal and then route the VLAN back in the firewall.